iLert/docs/integrations/zapier/outbound.md

 ---
 description: >-
-  User iLert as the trigger in Zapier and perform any action in Zapier for new or updated incidents in iLert.
+  User iLert as the trigger in Zapier and perform any action in Zapier for new or updated alerts in iLert.
 ---

 # Zapier Outbound Integration